Constrained Factor Models for High-Dimensional Matrix-Variate Time Series: The Constrained Matrix Factor Model

 In Model (\ref{eqn:mfm}), we assume that $vec(\bU_t) \sim WN(\mathbf{0}, \bSigma_e)$ and is independent of the factor process $vec(\bF_t)$.
-That is, $\{\bU_t\}_{t=1}^T$ is a white noise matrix-variate time series and the common fundamental factors $\bF_t$ drive all dynamics and co-movement of $\bY_t$. $\bLambda$ and $\bGamma$ reflect the importance of common factors and their interactions. \cite{Wang-Liu-Chen-2017} provide several interpretations of the loading matrices $\bLambda$ and $\bGamma$.
+That is, $\{\bU_t\}_{t=1}^T$ is a white noise matrix-variate time series and the common fundamental factors $\bF_t$ drive all dynamics and co-movement of $\bY_t$. $\bLambda$ and $\bGamma$ reflect the importance of common factors and their interactions. \cite{wang2018factor} provide several interpretations of the loading matrices $\bLambda$ and $\bGamma$.
 Essentially, $\bLambda$ ($\bGamma$) can be viewed as the row (column) loading matrix that reflects how each row (column) in $\bY_t$ depends on the factor matrix $\bF_t$.
 The interaction between the row and column is introduced through the multiplication of these terms.

 The definition of common factors in Model (\ref{eqn:mfm}) is similar to that of \cite{Lam-Yao-2011}.
 This decomposition facilitates model identification in finite samples and simplifies the procedure of model identification and statistical inference.
 However, under the definition, both the ``common factors'' defined in the traditional factor models and the serially correlated idiosyncratic components will be identified as factors.
-This poses challenges to the interpretation of the estimated factors, which are usually of special interest in many applications.
+The method in \cite{wang2018factor} can only identify ``common" factors in the sense that those identifiable factors must be of certain strength.
+Weak factors will be left ``erroneously'' in the noise in application.
 Moreover, when the dimensions $p_1$ and $p_2$ are sufficiently large, interpretation of the estimated common factors $\widehat{\bF}_t$ becomes difficult because of the uncertainty and dependence involved in the estimates of the loading matrices $\bLambda$ and $\bGamma$.

 To mitigate the aforementioned difficulties and, more importantly, to incorporate natural and known constraints among the column and row variables, we consider the following constrained and partially constrained matrix factor models.